 Tip 2: There are some amazing paths to explore up above the bay and that lead down to rocky cliffs on the right side.
 There is a Jeep stuck down there that could not make the trip back up the hill.
 It’s treacherous for vehicles (and illegal I believe), but, if you’re walking its a fun walk and you’ll get some great photos.
 The photo on the right was taken from the path on the southeast side of Hanauma bay looking North toward Koko Head and Oahu’s windward side.
 Go snorkeling!

 Best of Life!
-Vern If you are interested in seeing a COMPLETE rundown on Hanauma Bay – click below: Hanauma Bay– the ultimate snorkeling spot in the world with maps, new photos, videos, weather, history, snorkeling info, etc.
+Peter If you are interested in seeing a COMPLETE rundown on Hanauma Bay – click below: Hanauma Bay– the ultimate snorkeling spot in the world with maps, new photos, videos, weather, history, snorkeling info, etc.

 Want to Move to Hawaii?